caroleolivier/caroleolivier.github.io/_posts/2018-01-02-getting-up-and-running-with-react-native.md

 ![brew install watchman error]({{ "/assets/blog/react-native-brew-watchman.png" | absolute_url }}){:height="55%" width="55%"}

-According to this [thread](https://stackoverflow.com/questions/29319378/cant-link-pcre-thru-brew-in-max-os-yosemite) on Stack Overflow, brew requires the content of the folder /user/local to be owned by you.
+According to this [thread](https://stackoverflow.com/questions/29319378/cant-link-pcre-thru-brew-in-max-os-yosemite) on Stack Overflow, brew requires the contents of the folder /user/local to be owned by you.
 ```
 sudo chown -R $(whoiam) /usr/local/*
 brew link pcre
 ```
 And that solved the problem, I was able to start the server, yay!

 Note that if you try to run `sudo chown -R $(whoiam) /usr/local` as suggested in the Stack Overflow thread, it fails on Mac High Sierra with `operation not permitted` (see [here](https://github.com/Homebrew/brew/issues/3228)).
-It looks like just the content, not the directory itself, must be owned by you (and can be owned by you anyway).
+It looks like just the contents, not the directory itself, must be owned by you (and can be owned by you anyway).

 After that I managed to start the server and this is what I got: